roxthecoder/roxthecoder/README.md

 - 👋 Hi, I’m @roxthecoder
-- 👀 I’m interested in ... manna, anime, podcasting, videogames, code and linux
+- 👀 I’m interested in ... manna, anime, podcasting, videogames, code and linux.
 - 🌱 I’m currently learning ...
-Linux (again)
+Linux (again).
 - 📫 How to reach me ... lafuriadelguardiancelta@gmail.com
-- 😄 Pronouns: ... he/him
+- 😄 Pronouns: ... he/him.
 - ⚡ Fun fact: I almost got all the stars of the Pokémon Pearl on the Nintendo DS but I'm missing one that I guess I'll never get.

 <!---